dadr/Estimated-Taxes/README.md

 **NOTE:**  I am not an accountant or CPA.
 Just using this to try to make my life easier.

-## Summary of changes from the original spreadsheet
+## Summary of changes from the original spreadsheet(s)

 1) The tab for CA is removed and replaced with GA - GA starts their taxes from the Fed AGI, so that calculation is a little different from the original.
 (GA also has a different deduction structure, and forgives some income in retirement.)
 Those fields have been relabeled.
 ALSO note that GA does not tax Social Security, but this version of the spreadsheet has not been modified to take that into account.
 I suppose I'll make those changes when I start getting a SS payment.

-2) This spreadsheet is updated for 2023 tax tables from the 2021 version I used.
+2) This spreadsheet is updated for 2024 tax tables from the previous versions.
 Each year will require updates for these tables and deductions.
-GA has changes in 2023, and Internet searches for those changes yield a lot of different results.
-I have based the numbers from my best reasoning against the instructions in the tax booklet published for GA for 2022.
+GA has major changes in 2024, and Internet searches for those changes yield a lot of different results.
+I have based the numbers from GA sources, or if not available, then the most conservative online source.
+There is not yet a tax booklet published for GA for 2024.
 Please take care that you feel comfortable with those tables and deductions.

 3) New monthly input sections in the Quarterly income tab.
-If you edit the names for Jan, that will propagate to the other months.
+If you edit the names for the rows in Jan, that will propagate to the other months.
+Also, once you enter a value in January, there is conditional formatting to highlight that cell in subsequent months.
+This replaces the macro that did a similar thing in previous spreadsheets.
 There's also a YTD summary so you can reconcile against those figures in your statements.

 4) I also added a reminder for the Jan est payment that your last years' tax refund can be applied to this year (I do this).

-5) **NOTE:** there is a macro which will recolor the cells in the blocks for Feb-Dec to match Jan.
-If you don't like macros, or think it's over the top, or would prefer to highlight different cells for different months, then deleting or disabling the macro has no numeric effects anywhere in the sheet - it's just to color those cells.
+5) **NOTE:** There is no more macro.
+It's deleted and was a major hassle.
+See #3 above.

 6) The formula in cell B21 of the Fed Tax tab  is modified so that lowballing your estimated taxes will not get you in trouble.
 If you've made more than you estimated, then it will use that instead of your estimate.

 7) New for 2023 - The federal estimation tab adds a self-employment estimation, and treats Business and Other income from the quarterly tab as self-employment income.
 It will calculate  the SE Tax owed to the Fed, and will show higher effective tax rates from this.
 The payments include the SE Tax owed.
 The Quarterly Income Tab adds monthly boxes to input wages, taxes withheld, and Other Business Income.
 These are now calculated boxes for each quarter.
+The 2024 spreadsheet also calculates that you will deduct 50% of your Self Employment tax from your regular income tax.
+I'm still trying to figure out whether there is a common 20% business income deduction that should become part of the spreadsheet.

+8) New for 2024 - The file format for the spreadsheet is now .ods - as I'm using LibreOffice Calc as my main spreadsheet.
+Excel users should still be able to make use of this file format.

 ## How to use this spreadsheet